What Are Biosimilars? Top Facts You May Not Know

 How Are Biosimilars Named?

 In the current naming convention, FDA has designated guidelines for approved biosimilar nonproprietary names that incorporates four lowercase letters (a suffix).
 FDA has stated drug companies can propose up to 10 suffixes for each new biosimilar.

 Currently, the newly licensed biosimilars (none of which are deemed interchangeable by the FDA) have gained the unique 4-letter suffix.
-Some are linked with the manufacturer (filgrastim-'sndz' for Sandoz), and some apparently random (infliximab-dyyb), but going forward it appears they will not be linked with the manufacturer.
+Some older biosimilars are linked with the manufacturer (filgrastim-'sndz' for Sandoz), and some random (infliximab-dyyb); going forward they will be random and not linked with the manufacturer's name.

-However, according to the FDA, automatic substitution can happen if the products are deemed interchangeable.
+According to the FDA, automatic substitution can happen once a product is deemed interchangeable.
 If the product has been determined to be interchangeable, then it is biosimilar to the reference product AND will produce the same clinical result as the reference product in any given patient.
 Interchangeable also means the original biologic and the new biosimilar can be switched back and forth in patients without a risk of diminished safety or efficacy.

 The Purple Book